orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/vote_out.md

 a list of validators deemed unwanted as Orbs block signers.
 By sending an empty list, the Guardian expresses consent to include all listed validators in the signing committee.

-For a more detailed account of voting, rewards and guardians role see [here](???)
+For a more detailed account of delegation, voting, and rewards see [here](???)

 This document walks you through the voting process using the MyCrypto desktop wallet application.
 Any wallet software may be used, and the choice of MyCrypto here is for illustration only.